Justin C. Blankenship

 - Thursday 12:30-2 p.m.

 Justin C. Blankenship is an Assistant Professor in the School of Communication and Journalism at Auburn University.
-He teaches courses in newswriting and digital media production in the journalism program.
+He teaches courses in newswriting, broadcast/digital news, media ethics, and quantitative research methods.

 Before entering academia, Dr. Blankenship was an award-winning video journalist at local television stations in Alabama and Tennessee, covering a wide-variety of stories including Hurricane Katrina, the BP Oil Spill, and the 2008 Presidential election.